 Satisfy your sushi craving with this Salmon Sashimi Bowl!
-Topped with fresh sashimi-grade salmon, salmon roe (ikura), and shredded nori, this Japanese donburi is light and super tasty.
-It’s also one of the quickest fancy dinners you can put together.
+Steamed Japanese rice topped with fresh sashimi-grade salmon, briny salmon roe (ikura), and crispy nori seaweed, this donburi bowl is light and super tasty.
+It’s also one of the quickest fancy dinners that you can put together.

 Sushi and sashimi always make a real treat for seafood lovers.
 While they may be the kind of foods you rather enjoy at a Japanese restaurant, at home, you can make this Salmon Sashimi Bowl with Ikura (鮭いくら丼).